appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Filter-Table-Data-using-Datepicker.md

-# Filter table data using Datepicker
+# Filter Table Data using Datepicker

 To get data that was collected within a particular time frame, you need to use a query to filter the data based on that time frame.
 To retrieve data for a specific date range, you can use either the `formattedDate` or `selectedDate` reference property.